katkonnecting/katkonnecting.github.io/content/about/_index.md

 # About Me

-Add your bio and information here.
-Edit `content/about/_index.md` to update this page.
+2 am thoughts run my page 🐱
+A space where I share fragments, reflections, and write-ups.

 ## Experience

-- Your background
-- Your skills
-- Your interests
+- Exploring ideas through late-night musings
+- Writing as a way to connect and reflect
+- Interests that wander between creativity and everyday life

-Feel free to customize this page with your own content.
+Feel free to follow along as I continue shaping this page with my thoughts and stories.